-The most prominent feature.
-If the Mail app on your Apple Watch doesn’t allow you to check and read your emails, then I don’t know if we even need a watch for.
-To read your emails on the Apple Watch, just open the Mail app and give it a few seconds to load.
-After that, it should present you with all the incoming message.
+The most prominent feature of the Mail app is checking for incoming emails.
+To read an email on your Apple Watch, just open the application and give it a few seconds to load.
+After that, it should present you with all the incoming messages.

 If you found any emails that are no longer important, you can remove them from your inbox.
 To delete any emails from your Apple Watch, just swipe from the right side and tap on Trash.